opea-project/GenAIComps/README.md

 <div align="center">

-# Generative AI Comps
+# Generative AI Components (GenAIComps)

 <p align="center">
-<b>Build Enterprise AI applications with microservice architecture</b>
+<b>Build Enterprise-grade Generative AI applications with microservice architecture</b>
 </p>

 <div align="left">

-This project enables the creation of Enterprise AI services through microservices, streamlining the process of scaling and deployment to production.
+This initiative empowers the development of high-quality Generative AI applications for enterprises via microservices, simplifying the scaling and deployment process for production.
 It abstracts away infrastructure complexities, facilitating the seamless development and deployment of Enterprise AI services.

 ## GenAIComps

-GenAIComps provides a suite of microservices, leveraging a service composer to assemble a mega-service tailored for real-world Enterprise AI applications, all rigorously validated on Intel platforms.
+GenAIComps provides a suite of microservices, leveraging a service composer to assemble a mega-service tailored for real-world Enterprise AI applications.
+All the microservices are containerized, allowing cloud native deployment.
+Checkout how the microservices are used in [GenAIExamples](https://github.com/opea-project/GenAIExamples)).

-Its advantages include:

-- Streamlined containerization and orchestration of services and models, ensuring concurrency and scalability.
-- Deployment of applications composed of multiple microservices, each capable of independent containerization and scaling.
-- Effortless transition from local development to serving via the mega-service, followed by seamless readiness for production using Docker containers.

 ![Architecture](https://i.imgur.com/SuPqzOi.png)